If you’re running into trouble here are some simple steps to try.

 Make sure your iPad/iPhone and Mac are both on the same Wi-Fi network.

-- Make sure you're running the latest version of Printopia, version 3.0.4.
+Make sure you're running the last version of Printopia 2.
+Printopia 2.1.23 is the final version of Printopia 2 to be released.
 To check your Printopia version, look for the version number in the preference pane below the Printopia logo.
-If in doubt, simply download it here and re-install it.

 Reset your Apple Airport, Time Capsule, or other wireless access point/router.
 This is especially important if you've upgraded OS X, as it can remove cached, invalid records preventing sharing from working correctly.
 You may reset these devices using the Airport Utility (for Apple devices) or simply unplugging them for a few seconds.